easybuilders/easybuild-docs/README.md

 When writing content for the EasyBuild documentation, it is useful to get a live preview of how things will look.

 Next to the letting `mkdocs` serve a local copy of the full EasyBuild documentation so you can view it in your browser (see below), you can also use online services for this.
+This will allow you to see a live version of standard Markdown, but it will not give you a live preview of the MkDocs specific Markdown extensions.

 At <https://markdownlivepreview.com> you can see a live preview while editing content in MarkDown format.